--Efficient use of an infill site close to public transit, shopping, school, parks

--Proximity (10min walk) to Transit including 2 Skytrain Stations and Westcoast Express encourages reduced car use.
-Staff Comments
+Staff Comments See design rationale - cell in the form doesn't work. -Efficient use of an infill site close to public transit, shopping, school, parks -Provision of secured rental housing to meet the need of the community with 68% of family units(44) -Proximity (10min walk) to Transit including 2 Skytrain Stations and Westcoast Express encourages reduced car use.

-CULTURAL SUSTAINABILITY SECTION

-How will the project contribute to Port Moody's status as 'City of the Arts'?
+CULTURAL SUSTAINABILITY SECTION How will the project contribute to Port Moody's status as 'City of the Arts'?